 One way to test your level of competence is to go to the excellent website where Tomlin Leckie posts online lessons every week.
 He rates every lesson by Beginner, Advanced Beginner, Intermediate, or (rarely) Advanced Intermediate.
 There is no plain Advanced there.
 The lessons are excellent and, unless you choose to subscribe to premium content and hands-on tutorials, completely free.
 They cover technique, equipment, a little bit of music theory, and every other harp-related subject, tightly focused on the blues.
 There are about 300 lessons there; try a few of them and see at what level you qualify.
 You might be pleasantly surprised by your ability to play some Advanced Beginner or even Intermediate stuff pretty quickly. https://www.tomlinharmonicalessons.com/free-harmonica-lessons/page/2/

 So there are Gindick, Tomlin, and Gussow.
-There is also Jason Ricci, who is technically the best of all of ‘em, but his teaching style takes a lot of getting used to.
+There is also Jason Ricci, who is the best harp player of all of ‘em, but his teaching style takes some getting used to.
 Go online to https://mooncat.org/ and find his stuff and decide for yourself if he is the online teacher for you.
+He might be, maybe after you get a push-start from one among the other three guys.
 But among this small group of blues-harp teachers there is a wonderful variety of lessons and tutorials.
 Each has his own style, and each is truly keeping the blues and the blues harp alive.